jaclu/iSH-IP-stats/README.md

 ## Purpose

-Current IP info can be found in iOS-Settings, theese are just some shorthands to get the same info directly inside iSH.
+Current IP info can be found in iOS-Settings, theese are just some utilities to get the same info directly inside iSH.

 ## tools provided